Welcome to our Trip Across Canada.

 NEW *** Download and print “A Trip Across Canada” worksheets and notebooking pages for use with this weeks’ lessons –>

-(The file above includes the cover page and the worksheet that were previously here.)
+(The file above includes the cover page, worksheet and French translation that were previously here.)

 Download and print out this map of the world –>

 Look at the map with your children.
 Identify where Canada is.
 Identify where you live on the map (in relation to Canada, if you live somewhere else).

 Download and print out these maps of Canada –>

 Canada has 10 provinces and 3 territories.
 Using the detailed map, identify each of the provinces and territories.